blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 The Ball class *inherits* the Sprite class's functionality by using the *super* built-in function to call the [super class's constructor method](https://stackoverflow.com/questions/222877/what-does-super-do-in-python-difference-between-super-init-and-expl) in the new class's constructor.

 The *super* function provides a [general-purpose way to call the parent class's constructor method](https://realpython.com/python-super/).
-It is recommended practice to use the *super* function instead of "hard coding" the Ball class's constructor by explicitly calling the base class's constructor method with the statement, `Sprite.__init__(self)`.
+It is recommended practice to use the *super* function instead of "hard coding" the Ball class's constructor with the statement, `Sprite.__init__(self)`, which explicitly calls the *Sprite* class's constructor method.

 Change the sprite list creation loop in the *App* class constructor to the following, which creates a list with twelve elements: six birds and six balls.